mjd3502/SWEN-261-Final-Project/docs/DesignDoc.md

 > section will follow the same instructions that are given for the View
 > Tier above._

+> The model tier of our application contains three main entities:
+- Need
+- Funding Basket
+- User
+Each on of them has a specific function within the application.
+The Need entity represents a good/volunteer opportunity that admin users can create and modify and that helper users can checkout to support the organization
+Funding Basket entity represent a unique basket that associated to a a particular username.
+User entity represents a helper user that logs in to the application.
+User are identified by a unique username.
+The model tier forms the backbone of our application's architecture with the Need, Funding Basket and User entities playing distinct but interconnected roles.

 > _At appropriate places as part of this narrative provide **one** or more updated and **properly labeled**
 > static models (UML class diagrams) with some details such as critical attributes and methods._
 >